JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_01/lab.md

 ```julia
 ] status
 ```
-And the output of such command usually indicates the general environment located at `.julia/` folder (`${HOME}/.julia/` or `${APPDATA}/.julia/` in case of Unix/Windows based systems respectively)
+The output of such command usually indicates the general environment located at `.julia/` folder (`${HOME}/.julia/` or `${APPDATA}/.julia/` in case of Unix/Windows based systems respectively)
 ```julia
 (@v1.6) pkg> status
 Status `~/.julia/environments/v1.6/Project.toml` (empty project)
 ```
-Generally one should avoid installing project specific pkg into general environment with the exception of some generic pkgs, which do not create much conflics such as `PkgTemplates.jl`, which is used for generating pkg templates/folder structure like the one above ([link](https://github.com/invenia/PkgTemplates.jl)), more on this in the [lecture](@ref pkg_lecture) on pkg development.
+Generally one should avoid working in the general environment, with the exception using some generic pkgs, such as `PkgTemplates.jl`, which is used for generating pkg templates/folder structure like the one above ([link](https://github.com/invenia/PkgTemplates.jl)), more on this in the [lecture](@ref pkg_lecture) on pkg development.

 ```@raw html